gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - middle layers are usually for processing
 - characterized by explicit method invocation (call-and-return) connection styles
 - all architectural styles have this structure (except maybe Master-Slave)
+- hierarchial structure combines really well with other styles

 #### Unix Architecture
 - interface includes shell, utilities, app